 The current study has some limitations.
 The study was carried out in cross-sectional design.
 In future studies, real cause-effect relationships can be revealed by using experimental or longitudinal designs.
 In addition, studies to be carried out will contribute to increasing the validity of the findings.
-In the experimental study to be done, a psycho-educational intervention consisting of future visions can be applied to individuals.
+In the experimental study to be done, a psychoeducational intervention consisting of future visions can be applied to individuals.
 The effect of the intervention based on the developed visions about future on proactive career behaviors can be tested.
 Findings from the research emphasize the importance of preventive career studies.
-It is very important for university students to include visions about future of individuals will increase their proactive career behaviors.
-Therefore, studies can be conducted to regulate and improve the levels of hope, optimism, and pessimism in order for university students of universities that offer career psychological counseling services.
-In future studies, the moderating and mediating roles of other variables (e. g., life goals, career goal feedbacks, self-efficacy, career behaviors in more depth.
+It is very important for university students to include visions about future in preventive career interventions.
+Thus, students may be more inclined to use proactive career behaviors in the challenging labor market.
+According to the findings obtained from the research, it can be said that strengthening the visions about future of individuals will increase their proactive career behaviors.
+Therefore, studies can be conducted to regulate and improve the levels of hope, optimism, and pessimism in order for university students to be more effective and self-directed in their careers.
+These studies can be carried out by the departments of universities that offer career psychological counseling services.
+In future studies, the moderating and mediating roles of other variables (e. g., life goals, career goal feedbacks, self-efficacy, career beliefs, career distress) can be examined in order to reveal the relationship between visions about future and proactive career behaviors in more depth.